pallavagarwal07/pallavagarwal07.github.io/_posts/2018-01-07-Encrypted-posts-on-a-static-website.md

 If you have any queries, or want to report a bug/vulnerability in this approach, I would be very thankful if you leave a comment below :)

+If you like my work, you can also follow me on [GitHub](https://github.com/pallavagarwal07).